-Apps have made many things in life a easier, everything from banking to communicating and now they are taking on healthcare.
+Apps have made many things in life easier, everything from banking to communicating and now they are taking on health care.
 When searching your smartphone’s app store you’ll likely see an overwhelming number of health-focused apps.
 Many of these can act as great resources to help you track your health between doctor’s appointments.
 Health apps are not just for counting calories and steps, many now offer better ways to check pollen counts, track your asthma, and even find ingredient information for different foods.

 We’ve selected seven different apps that are great resources if you have allergies and asthma: